southbridgeio/redmine_knowledgebase/README.md

 ## Warnings

-The latest version of this plugin is for Redmine 4.1.x.
-If you're still using an older Redmine, checkout tag v3.2.2 for Redmine 3.x or even the ancient `redmine-2.x` branch.

-As of 4.1.x, this plugin can now coexist with the Redmine CRM plugin.
+This version of the plugin is adapted for Redmine 5.1 (Rails 6.1.7.6) and won't work on earlier Redmine versions.

 ## Introduction